Last Updated on

 - 10 Drawing Tips For Beginners

-When you look at both of those titles, which one are you more attracted too?
+When you look at the titles above, which one are you more attracted too?

-Doesn’t the second title look more interesting and complete?
+Doesn’t the second title look more exciting and complete?

-There is a strategy that many bloggers have used with great success.
-They will create a list post with only nine ideas listed and ask the reader to finish the list.
-The reader will feel encouraged to write their thoughts in the comment section.
-This could create a viral effect.
+Some bloggers create a list post with only nine ideas listed and ask the reader to finish the list.

 When you are designing the outline for a list post, come up with as many ideas that you can write about for the specific topic you are discussing.